Ek Duje Ke Vaaste 2: Summary

 While the two are competing, Shravan falls from a high wall but Suman risks her own life and saves him.
-When questioned by Shravan about why she took such a huge risk just to save him, Suman is unable to answer and thus she realises how deeply she has fallen for him.
+When questioned by Shravan about why she took such a huge risk just to save him, Suman is unable to answer and she realises how deeply she has fallen for him.
 The next day, she confesses her feelings for him.
-Later, they both go on a date where Suman was kidnapped and later saved by Shravan.
+Later, they both go on a date where Suman is kidnapped and later saved by Shravan.
 A huge misunderstanding breaks out between both their families due to which Shravan ends up pathetically begging Suman's grandfather to not take the matter further.
 Suman watches this scenario helplessly and later breaks down as she hates seeing Shravan beg.
 They meet at SuVan corner regularly to talk, study together, teach each other new things and give presents to each other.
 Later they permanently tattoo each other's name - Shravan on his chest and Suman on her back.

 After months of secret love, they are finally discovered almost kissing by their families.
 Enraged, both families decide to send their children away so that they do not meet each other.
 Shravan and Suman decide to elope so that they can buy time hoping their family will understand their true love for each other and accept their relationship.

 Elsewhere, Vijay gets killed while fighting insurrectionists in a counterinsurgency operation.
 Suman regrets that she had been cold towards her father in their last meeting.
 Devraj is arrested on charges of making a low-quality bulletproof vest and goods for the army and is blamed for Vijay's death.
 Suman believes this and breaks up with Shravan, leaving him heartbroken.